 They loved learning and knowing about such a prominent part of the Norwich cityscape and it was clear to see the benefits they had gained from this new acquired knowledge.

 It reminded me of my own teaching days, taking our year 10’s on a trip into the nearby village and down to the quarry.

 And during that same field trip students’ were also amazed to hear how this small and sleepy village has had such a significant impact on the wider community, and indeed the country.

-Given all that positivity what better time to revisit the site study aspect and look again at the criteria for choosing a site, share some of the assessment lessons learned and provide examples of ways in which historical sites have been working with us to better support you in your history teaching.
+Given all that positivity, what better time to revisit the site study aspect?
+We look again at the criteria for choosing a site, share some of the assessment lessons learned and provide examples of ways in which historical sites have been working with us to better support you in your history teaching.

 There are now 12 different questions available for student to practice on.
 Questions are constructed by combining different aspects of the criteria we set out and throughout the last few years we’ve seen great examples of students being asked to create their own questions by combining these different aspects.

 From the summer, it was clear that most candidates have detailed knowledge of their sites and deployed it in response to the questions.

 What became clear is that in some instances students needed to ensure they addressed the multiple strands the question had.

 If a question asked about the activities and people associated the site, both ‘activities’ and ‘people’ need to be addressed and at higher levels will be interlinked.

 If you are thinking of changing your site, or you are one of the many schools who have recently switched to the OCR B SHP specification, then it is important to remember the criteria each site must have in order to be approved.